tamarin-prover/tamarin-prover/manual/src/003_example.md

 rule requires that all facts in the premise are present in the current state, and as a result of the execution the facts in the conclusion will be added to the state, while the premises are removed.
-Now consider the first rule, modeling the registeration of a public key:
+Now consider the first rule, modeling the registration of a public key:

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=19 upper=22}
 ~~~~